provejs/express-form/README.md

 };
 router.post('/colors', middleware, controller);
 ```
-### toBlacklist(list)
+### toBlacklist(blacklist)

 Remove characters that appear in the blacklist.

-- list (String): String of characters to remove.
+- blacklist (String): String of characters to remove.
 The characters are used in a RegExp and so you will need to escape some chars.

 ```js
 var middleware = form(field('foobar').toBlackList('\\[\\]'));